Are You Confusing Wants and Needs? Let’s Find Out!

 Evaluate Emotional vs. Practical Reasons

 Emotions often drive purchases.
-You might feel bored, stressed, or want to fit in with others.
-These feelings can trick you into buying something unnecessary.
+You might feel bored, stressed, or feel the need to fit in with others.
+These feelings can lead you to buy unnecessary items.
 For example, upgrading your phone because friends have the newest model may seem important, but it doesn’t fulfill a real need.

 Practical reasons help you focus on value and necessity.
-Ask if the item replaces something essential or adds true function to your life.
+Ask whether the item replaces something essential or adds real functionality to your life.
 A sturdy jacket for cold weather meets a need, while a luxury coat may just show status.

 Balancing emotional desires and practical thinking prevents financial stress and keeps goals on track.